The Amalfi coast is filled with steep, cliff-side towns whose streets are made of cobblestones and which can only be navigated via many many stairs.

 Statement accessories

 Italians like to dress up relatively neutral outfits with statement accessories for maximum impact.
-Pack a couple of pieces of jewellery, a cute clutches and tote bags, earrings, a scarf or even just an oversized pair of sunglasses or hat to show off your style.
+Pack a couple of pieces that transform your outfit:

 Other things to pack for the Amalfi Coast